 Even some of the Social Security [responsible for enrollment] information found online is not up to date!

-What are the proper steps to apply for the federal MediCare program?
+What to do?
+I receive lots of what to do and when questions so want to share the proper steps to apply for the federal MediCare program:

-Note: A person under 65, receiving Social Security disability, also becomes eligible after 24 months.
+Note: A person who qualified for Social Security disability and is under 65 also becomes eligible after receiving benefits for 24 months.

 [They have until month 28 to decide what to do.]